Modern Slavery Statement

 Throughout the financial year 2021-2022, we implemented the following actions as a business in order to ensure continued improvement in our ability to minimise the risk of modern slavery and human trafficking:

 - Continued focus on our masonry supply chain in order to understand masonry supply chain risk.
 We now track the number of masonry suppliers who take part in the Sedex framework for supply chain management.
 In our Financial Year 21/22, 62% of masonry sales were form suppliers involved in the Sedex programme, which is an increase on the last Financial Year

 - Ongoing consolidation of the masonry supply chain which enables further control over key suppliers when it comes to modern slavery risk

 - Focus on uniform supply chain.
-Our supplier has appointed Sedex Global and uses the Base Code of the Ethical Trading Initiative to support their suppliers own supplier inspections and review their manufacturing sites
+Our supplier has appointed Sedex Global and uses the Base Code of the Ethical Trading Initiative to support their supplier inspections and review their manufacturing sites

 - Focus on IT procurement.
 We have a consolidated supply chain for IT equipment and our supplier has published its own slavery and human trafficking statement